pi-hole/FTL/README.md

 - `DBINTERVAL=1.0` (How often do we store queries in FTL's database [minutes]?)
 - `DBFILE=/etc/pihole/pihole-FTL.db` (Specify path and filename of FTL's SQLite long-term database.
 Setting this to `DBFILE=` disables the database altogether)
 - `MAXLOGAGE=24.0` (Up to how many hours of queries should be imported from the database and logs?
 Maximum is 744 (31 days))
+- `FTLPORT=4711` (On which port should FTL be listening?)
+- `PRIVACYLEVEL=0` (Which privacy level is used?
+Can be 0 (permissive) to 3 (very restrictive), see below)

+### Privacy levels
+Specifies if we want to anonymize the DNS queries somehow, available options are:
+- 0 = Don't hide anything
+- 1 = Show and store all domains as "hidden", return nothing for Top Domains + Top Ads
+- 2 = As 1 plus show all domains as "hidden" and all clients as "127.0.0.1" (or "::1"), return nothing for any Top Lists
+- 3 = Disabled basically everything except the anonymous stastics, there will be no entries added to the database, no entries visible in the Query Log and no Top Item Lists

 ### Implemented keywords (starting with `>`, subject to change):